Are you looking for the top free verse examples? Take a look at a few of the top free verse poems below.

 The Hollow Men is another popular poem published by T. S. Eliot in 1925.
 In this column, the narrators are caught between death and dying, creating feelings of spiritual emptiness.
 The poem is widely regarded to be about the devastation that took place during the first world war in Europe, leaving much of the continent in ruins.

-In addition, the poem contains one of the most famous lines in all of literature, as Eliot states, “The way the world ends is not with a bang but a whimper.”
+In addition, the poem contains one of the most famous lines in all of literature and is often found in the best poetry books.
+Or as Eliot states, “The way the world ends is not with a bang but a whimper.”
 This is arguably the most frequently quoted poem from the 1900s.

 11. The Negro Speaks of Rivers by Langston Hughes, 1921